• Home

 Our house is in a rural subdivision with about fifty houses.
 When the neighborhood was built, the developer placed five to seven houses on each well.
 I’m guessing they did this to keep the initial lot costs down, but the water was pretty gross.
 In fact, every time Kim came to visit she told me that my water smelled funny.
 And it did!

 The original well was not very deep – maybe 90′.
-It had hard water with a lot of iron in it, and smelled of sulfur.
+The well water was hard, had a lot of iron in it, and smelled of sulfur.
 A few years after we replaced the septic system, we decided to leave the shared well and get our own well.

 The new well is 168′ deep, and taps into the primary aquifer in the area.
 While the water is not perfect – it’s still hard and has some iron in it – it is so much better.
 My house doesn’t smell like rotten eggs anymore!